-The main results can be summarized as follows.
-Our exercise shows that the delay in restructuring Jiu Valley mines was indeed inefficient: it stands out as the main source of inefficiency in the overall restructuring path, all the more so when compared to the Ostravian restructuring.
+Our exercise shows that the delay in restructuring Jiu Valley mines was indeed inefficient: it stands out as the main source of inefficiency in the overall restructuring path, all the more so when compared to Ostrava's restructuring path.
 The proximate reason for the delay was the miners' action against restructuring.
-Essential for its success was the miners' alliance with the conservative faction of the government, that benefited from the violence that could be unleashed by the miners toward the political opponents.
-Further, the alliance itself was arbitered by the Romanian electorate, that installed a new progressive government in 1996 which in turn led to the miners' defeat.
-It is easier to understand the miners's action as a behavioral pattern under the perceived threat to their livelihood, rather than as a rational strategy for safeguarding their welfare.
-The historical militancy of Jiu Valley miners, in contrast to the lack of it among Ostravian miners, accords to this interpretation of the miners' action.
+Essential for its success was the miners' alliance with the conservative faction of the government; the alliance itself was arbitrated by the Romanian electorate.
+It is easier to understand the miners' action as a behavioral pattern under the perceived threat to their livelihood, rather than as a rational strategy for safeguarding their welfare.

-Based on this episode of restructuring, we can draw some lessons, which are necessarily illustrative only, on the role of organized labor for economic stagnation.
-First, an organized labor may indeed fight for a grossly inefficient status-quo that could not be sustained.
-Second, an organized labor may behaviorally react to fight rather than negotiate a compensated change that would be beneficial, socially and ultimately to itself.
-Third, an organized labor can fight successfully only when it receives sufficient support from the government and, by extension, from the electorate.
-We are admittdely vague about the historical development of an organized labor into a militant one, and about the political process by which the societal support for an organized labor changes.
-We can only muse that the Jiu Valley restructuring may represent a sort of adaptive learing experience for the Romanian society, whereby economic conflicts are increasingly resolved in the market rather than in the political arena.
+Based on this episode of restructuring, we can draw some lessons, which are necessarily illustrative only, on the role of organized labor in economic stagnation.
+First, organized labor may indeed fight for a grossly inefficient status quo that cannot be sustained.
+Second, organized labor may behaviorally react by fighting rather than negotiating a compensated change that would be beneficial, socially and ultimately to itself.
+Third, organized labor can fight successfully only when it receives sufficient support from the government and, by extension, from the electorate.
+We are admittedly vague about the historical development of organized labor into a militant one and about the political process by which the societal support for organized labor changes.
+We can only muse that the Jiu Valley restructuring may represent a sort of adaptive learning experience for the Romanian society, whereby economic conflicts are increasingly resolved in the market rather than in the political arena.